-Jet Set jacket also has an 8” (20.25 cm) zipper for pant
+The Jet Set jacket also has an 8” (20.25 cm) zipper for pant

 attachment; simply sew one side of the zipper to any pair of

 Protection during a crash is provided by dual-density armor

 in the elbows/forearm and shoulders, along with a spine pad,

 which can be replaced with an optional CE-approved spine protector.

 There is also a permanent 9 ½” (23.5 cm) by 4 ½” (11.4 cm) foam

 The protectors and pad were removed quite easily for the

 photos, and after seeing them, I plan on upgrading to CE-approved

 armor, but here’s where I’m a little (actually, a lot) confused…

 After searching online, it appears that sets of Joe Rocket

 CE-approved shoulder, elbow, or knee armor retails for only

 about $5.00 more than their dual-density pieces.
 I’d be more

-than willing to pay an extra $10 per jacket for a set of CE-approved elbow and
+than willing to pay an extra $10 per jacket for a set of CE-approved

-of pants to get the CE-approved armor rather than dual-density
+pair of pants to get the CE-approved armor rather than dual-density

 This tidbit made me concerned about their other jackets,

 and I’m happy to announce after checking every women’s Joe Rocket

 jacket currently offered through Motorcycle Superstore, New

 Enough, and RevZilla, only one other jacket came with dual density

 those sites come with CE- approved armor.
 Good news, indeed.

-The Joe Rocket Jet Set Leather Jacket embodies style,
+The Joe Rocket Jet Set Leather Jacket

-becomes a steal around $215 to $249.
+– and it becomes a steal around $215 to $249.

 available in all sizes ranging from XS to XXL.
 Get yours before

 Note: For informational use only.
 All material and

-photographs are Copyright © webWorld International, LLC - 2000-2011.
+photographs are Copyright © webWorld International, LLC - 2000-2013.
 All

 rights reserved.
 See the webBikeWorld®